-After living in Steamboat for almost 5 years and immersing, full-heartedly, into the dance scene in the Valley, Founder and Artistic Director, Meg Southcott knew there was room for more.
+After living in Steamboat for almost 5 years and immersing, wholeheartedly, into the dance scene in the Valley, Founder and Artistic Director, Meg Southcott knew there was room for more.

 Meg had created works for Steamboat Dance Theatre's Annual Concert dancers and pushed boundaries artistically of what could be offered in the show.
 However, Meg experienced limitations in who, what, and how she could explore artistically.